 There are a limited number of “sit-in” spaces offered through Brethren Academy.
 These spaces allow students to participate in a graduate level course without meeting some of the graduate admission requirements.
 Sit-in spaces are assigned according to the following priority: TRIM students, persons enrolled in district training programs, alumni/ae, Brethren pastors taking courses for continuing education, other members of the Church of the Brethren, all others.

-Tuition for ACTS courses is $210.00 for students enrolled in the certificate program.
-Audit fees will be $70.00 per course.
+Tuition for ACTS courses is $225.00 for students enrolled in the certificate program.
+Audit fees are $75.00 per course.
 Each district has its own financial assistance plan for its ministry training program.
-Beginning in Fall 2016, ACTS course tuition will be $225.00; auditing cost will be $75.00.

 Tuition for TRIM courses is $285.00.
 Each district has its own financial assistance plan.
 Please be in touch with your District Executive.

 Each graduate course taught at SVMC carries three semester hours credit.
 For fees and the refund policy and other information related to graduate courses, see the Bethany Student Handbook.

 District Financial Assistance